dtolnay/cxx/README.md

 of this stuff.
 I'm sure there are ways to make the build aspects friendlier or more robust.

-Finally, I know more about Rust library design than C++ library design so I would appreciate help making the C++ APIs in this project more idiomatic where anyone has suggestions.
+Finally, I know more about Rust library design than C++ library design, so I would appreciate help making the C++ APIs in this project more idiomatic where anyone has suggestions.